 Shipping lithium batteries is actually a fire hazard.
 The batteries can heat up if short-circuited.

-You should take some precautions to avoid getting scammed out of your cash or your old gear.
+It’s best to take some precautions to avoid getting scammed out of your cash or old gear.

-- Keep it cash or a verified payment method.
-If you’re selling the gear yourself, ask for cash for in-person sales.
+- Pick a Secure Payment Method: Sell for cash or use a verified payment method.
+If you’re selling the gear, ask for cash for in-person sales.
 If selling online, use a platform with buyer-seller protection, like PayPal.
-Refuse buyers that want to use a different platform than the one that you listed the camera on.
-For selling to a used camera company, make sure you’re using a reputable company.
+Refuse buyers who want to use a different platform than the one you listed the camera on.
+For selling to a used-camera store, make sure you’re using a reputable company.

-- If you’re shipping, choose the option that requires a signature at delivery.
+- Get a Delivery Signature and Insurance: If you’re shipping, choose the option that requires a signature at delivery.
 That way, the buyer can’t claim they never got it and ask for a refund.
 Shipping insurance is also a good idea whenever shipping high-value items.

-- Always make sure the payment is complete before handing over or shipping gear.
-Even with online platforms, make sure the transaction is complete and in your account.
-Otherwise the seller can try to cancel it.
+- Confirm Payment: Always make sure the payment is complete before handing over or shipping gear.
+Even with online platforms, ensure the transaction is complete and in your account.
+Otherwise, the seller can try to cancel it.

-- Watch out for red flags.
-Someone offering to pay more than it’s worth is a big red flag.
-Another one is a shipping address and payment address that do not list the same country.
-(You won’t see the billing address in most cases, but platforms like eBay will note international payment addresses).
+- Watch for Red Flags: Someone offering to pay more than the gear is worth is a big red flag.
+Another is shipping and payment addresses that don’t list the same country.
+You won’t see the billing address in most cases.
+But platforms like eBay will note international payment addresses.

-- Never give out your address.
-If you’re meeting in person on a Craigslist or Facebook Marketplace deal, never meet at your home.
+- Meet in a Public Place: If you’re meeting in person through a Craigslist or Facebook Marketplace deal, never meet at your place.
+And never give out your address.
 Meet in a public location with lots of people.
-Better yet, meet in the parking lot of the police station or another building that has security staff.
+Better yet, meet in the parking lot of a police station or a place with security.
 Meeting at your home could put you at risk.